erin-koen/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
     - cpu.py - outline for the LS-8 emulator.
-Needs a constructor.
+Needs a constructor, and instruction code.
--
+    - ls8.py - imports and calls CPU function
+    - readme.md - this file.
+Instructions.
 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.